 Get Daft Punk to craft your soundtrack and we don’t care if the movie is terrible, we’ll still see it.
 The resulting soundtrack for Tron: Legacy blends the electronic sounds of the French duo with an 85-piece orchestra for a grand score worthy of the big screen or an awesome home audio system.

 Perhaps the coolest of all Scorsese movie soundtracks, and that’s saying a lot.
 Each song moves from the foreground to the background as the dialogue and action wrap around them.
 Unfortunately, the album doesn’t include all the brilliant selections.
+That said, it’s just more reason to put the film on.

 15. Garden State